rebsonoliveira/sql-server/samples/manage/sql-server-extended-security-updates/readme.md

 -  Migrate your existing SQL Server 2008 and 2008 R2 workloads as-is to Azure Virtual Machines, and automatically subscribe to an additional three years of Extended Security Updates (if and when available) at no additional cost apart from the VM cost.
 -  Purchase an Extended Security Update subscription for your servers and remain protected until you are ready to upgrade to a newer SQL Server version, for up to three years after the End of Support date.

-Microsoft recommends applying Extended Security Update patches as soon as they are available to keep a SQL Server instance protected.
+**IMPORTANT:** as stated in the [ESU FAQ page](https://aka.ms/sqleosfaq), ESUs will be distributed **if and when available**.
+There is no regular release cadence of SQL Server ESUs.
+Also, ESUs do not include new features, customer-requested non-security hotfixes, or design change requests.
+When an ESU is released, Microsoft recommends applying ESU patches as soon as they are available to keep a SQL Server instance protected.
+For other clarifications and frequently asked questions, refer to the the [ESU FAQ page](https://aka.ms/sqleosfaq).

 ---